-My 95-year-old dad lived on his own in an senior living community that saw to his needs.
+My 95-year-old dad lived on his own in a senior living community that saw to his needs.
 But I still was worried about him.
 I ended up calling him from each port, just to be sure he was okay.
 Needless to say, this didn’t give me the stress-free vacation I had planned on!

 We wrote a post about caring for an elderly parent from a distance, so this section will largely serve as a recap of some of our top advice for when you’re stuck in this tough situation.
 I’ll also add some new tips.

-Check In With Their Care Provider Daily
+Check in With Their Care Provider Daily

 Older adults might not always be able to verbally express how they’re doing, especially if they have certain diseases like dementia.